 Netflix announced they would try and start to block proxies and VPN’s.
 It is our opinion that this is just a ploy to keep Hollywood and the people that make the TV and movies happy.
 There is a lot of media like this article here, here and here that talks in more detail about the topic and the fact that it is impossible for Netflix to block all VPN users.

 Netflix everywhere update 6th January 2016: It’s official.
 Netflix is now available all around the world!
-However just because you can setup an account doesn’t mean that you can access the best shows and movies which all come from the USA.
-That is why you still need a VPN to get a USA IP address to be able to get the full USA library.
-Case in point there is 6,995 shows in the USA, only 4,362 in Canada, 2,475 in Australia and 1425 in Italy.
+However, just because you can setup an account doesn’t mean that you can access all the shows and movies that come from the USA.
+This is why you still need a VPN, to get a USA IP address and be able to get the full USA library.
+Case in point, there are 6,995 shows in the USA, only 4,362 in Canada, 2,475 in Australia, and 1425 in Italy.
 That’s a big difference.

-So far our recommended solution ExpressVPN has been relatively unfazed.
-There have a few instances where customers have been detected however by contacting ExpressVPN support they seem to have solved the problem.
+So far our recommended solution, ExpressVPN, has been relatively unfazed.
+There have been a few instances where customers have been detected, however by contacting ExpressVPN’s support, they seem to have solved the problem.
 They also provide a 30 day money back policy if for whatever reason your IP address get’s blocked and there is no workaround.